 - Or river sandals* or equivalent only.
 NO flip flops, bare feet or Crocs.

 - Swimsuit or shorts and T-shirt* to wear on the rafts.

 - Extra tennis shoes or other shoes for something dry to wear around camp.

-- Long sleeved shirt and pants for evening.
-In April, May and September, the nights and early mornings are cool, so bring warmer clothes, i.e., long pants, warm jacket, sweater, etc.
+- Long-sleeved shirt and pants for the evening.
+In April, May, and September, the nights and early mornings are cool, so bring warmer clothes, i.e., long pants, warm jacket, sweater, etc.

 - Folding chair.